John HudsonYear of Call: 2006

 County Court Rate: £325.00 +VAT High Court Rate: £425.00 +VAT VAT Registered: Yes Direct Access Accredited: Yes

 Barrister, previously a solicitor specialising in Family Finance.

-Particularly cases involving businesses.
-As a company director himself, his practice extends from Family Law to providing advice, drafting and advocacy in other aspects of law affecting families including company law, director and partnership disputes and also embraces employment, landlord and tenant and wills and probate within the context of ancillary relief proceedings and beyond.
+John has a niche matrimonial finance and divorce practice, he has specialised in this area of law for over 27 years, particularly cases involving businesses.
+As a company director himself, his practice extends beyond family law to providing advice, drafting and advocacy in other aspects of law affecting families surrounding matters of company law, director and partnership disputes within the context of ancillary relief proceedings.

 Recent matters include representing:

 - Husband in an application for a financial remedy following foreign divorce proceedings.

 - Wife in a financial remedy application involving substantial farm assets.

 - Wife in a financial remedy case involving a husband with a dramatically shortened life expectancy.

 - Intervenor in a case involving a family farming business.

 - Husband in a financial remedy case involving a husband and wife and family owned transport business.